fluturecode/My_LinkedIn-React_Redux/README.md

 ### LinkedIn Clone App

+This is a clone of the LinkedIn web application, with user authentication.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) template.

 ![Screen Shot 2021-01-16 at 9 58 52 PM](https://user-images.githubusercontent.com/59614789/104829848-1056a180-5846-11eb-982a-efe4e7f01d75.png)